Hunters in Supernatural

 - Love Interest: For Dean.

-- Put on a Bus: For Seasons 3 and 4, The Bus Came Back in Season 5.
+- Put on a Bus: Doesn't appear at all in Seasons 3 and 4.
+The Bus Came Back in Season 5.

 - Sins of Our Fathers: Has a falling-out with Sam and Dean after she learns that John had been Bill's partner on his last hunt.